btcpayserver/btcpayserver/docs/db-migration.md

 ## Procedure

-In order to successfully migrate, you will need to run BTCPay Server `1.7.8 or older`.
+In order to successfully migrate, you will need to run BTCPay Server `1.7.8 or newer`.

 As a reminder there are three settings controlling the choice of backend of BTCPay Server which can be controller by command line, environment variable or configuration settings.